Project summary poster

 The Study

-This website will be a central repository for references, updates, and resources relating to to the study.
-Its purpose is to enhance our comprehension of post-wildfire ecosystem recovery and effective ecosystem management.
+This website will be a central repository for references, updates, and resources relating to the study.
+It aims to enhance our comprehension of post-wildfire ecosystem recovery and effective ecosystem management.
 Findings will directly inform decisions regarding the potential reintroduction of trees in the fire-impacted area or the facilitation of grassland restoration.

 Our goal